tossww/deca-study-app/rules.md

 #### For Feature Requests or Changes:
 1. **Update PRD.md** - Add/modify requirements in the appropriate section
+2. **Update TODO.md** - Add tasks to appropriate section (🚨 Critical, 🚧 In Progress, etc.)
-2. **Update TodoWrite** - Add implementation tasks with proper status tracking
+3. **Update TodoWrite** - Add implementation tasks with proper status tracking

 #### For Bug Reports:
+1. **Update TODO.md** - Add bug fix tasks to appropriate priority section
-1. **Update TodoWrite** - Add bug fix tasks with clear description
+2. **Update TodoWrite** - Add bug fix tasks with clear description

 #### For All Changes:
 1. **Update log.md** - Document what you're about to do and why